Upblit

 API keys

-Scoped application keys keep ingest boundaries clean across environments.
+Scoped keys keep ingest boundaries clean across environments and applications.

 Ingest pipeline

-Logs and telemetry are normalized with project, org, trace, and application context.
+Telemetry is normalized with project, organization, trace, and application context.

 Review cockpit